Domenick97/DayArray/README.md

 Site for users to create a ToDo list that will save through cookies for them to come back to.

-> Currently in Alpha
+> Currently in Beta

 ## Features

-- [ ] Create and Remove ToDo items
+- [x] Create and Remove ToDo items
 - [ ] Mark items as completed
 - [ ] Sort ToDo items
 - [ ] Display the ToDo items by day, type, ect.